IBM-Cloud/docs/services/IoT/devices/libraries/java.md

 ## Samples
 {: #samples}

-For a list of device and device management samples that are developed by using the  {{site.data.keyword.iot_short_notm}} Java Client library, see the [GitHub  repository](https://github.com/ibm-messaging/iot-device-samples/tree/master/java).
+For a list of device and device management samples that are developed by using the {{site.data.keyword.iot_short_notm}} Java Client library, see the [iot-device-samples GitHub repository](https://github.com/ibm-messaging/iot-device-samples/tree/master/java).